ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 # Biochemistry
 The purpose of this folder is to version control updates, changes, and corrections to the current Biochemistry object using the sources from ModelSEED, PlantSEED, and Probabilistic Annotation.
 May there be one version to rule them all.

-A Biochemistry object is defined by its compounds, reactions, and compartments.
+A Biochemistry object is defined by its compounds and reactions.
 The following files contain the data needed to build a Biochemistry object.

 * compounds.master.tsv: List of compounds for combined master biochemistry
 * compounds.master.mods: Modifications to apply to combined master biochemistry